codeskyblue/gohttpserver/README.md

   `-- bar
        `-- hello.txt
 ```

+Use config file. specfied with `--conf`, see [example config.yml](testdata/config.yml).
+Note that command line option can overwrite conf in `config.yml`

 ### ipa plist proxy
 This is used for server which not https enabled. default use <https://plistproxy.herokuapp.com/plist>